Elected Authorities (Northern Ireland) Act 1989: Background

-Act
+Provisions

 Baker's report was used as grounds for the creation of the Elected Authorities (Northern Ireland) Act 1989.
 The act required that in order for any candidate to stand for election in Northern Ireland, they were required to make a declaration against terrorism.
 The full declaration is: "I declare that, if elected, I will not by word or deed express support for or approval of (a) any organisation that is for the time being a proscribed organisation specified in Schedule 2 of the Northern Ireland (Emergency Provisions) Act 1978: or (b) acts of terrorism (that is to say violence for political ends) connected with the affairs of Northern Ireland".
 The act also disqualified anyone who had been imprisoned for longer than three months from standing for elected office in Northern Ireland for five years.

 Results

 Though the act was primarily aimed at Sinn Féin in lieu of outright proscription, Sinn Féin candidates agreed to sign the declaration.
 Republican Sinn Féin however called it a "test oath" and refused to sign it.
 As a result, their candidates were banned from taking part in the 1989 Northern Ireland local elections.
-They also attempted to run candidates in the 2011 Northern Ireland local elections but their nominations were rejected because they again refused to sign the declaration as required by the Act.
+They also attempted to run candidates in the 2011 Northern Ireland local elections but their nominations were rejected because they again refused to sign the declaration as required by the act.